 Does the Samoa eSIM also work for American Samoa?

 No. They are different destinations with different networks: Samoa is an independent country and American Samoa is a US territory.
-If you travel to Pago Pago, you need a solution for the USA; for Apia, Upolu, and Savai'i, the Samoa eSIM will work.
+If you are traveling to Pago Pago you need a solution for the US; for Apia, Upolu, and Savai'i, the Samoa eSIM will work for you.
 Check your destination airport before purchasing.

 Will I have coverage when crossing to Savai'i?

-In the coastal villages and along the main road of Savai'i, there is usually Digicel or Vodafone signal.
-In the mountainous interior and in the most remote waterfalls, coverage fails, so download offline maps before taking the ferry from Upolu.
+In the coastal villages and along Savai'i's main road, there is usually a Digicel or Vodafone signal.
+In the mountainous interior and remote waterfalls, coverage fails, so download offline maps before taking the ferry from Upolu.

 How many GB do I need for a week in Samoa?

-Between 3 and 5 GB is more than enough for a week of independent travel between Upolu and Savai'i, because the main usage is for maps and messaging, not video.
-If you share many photos or work remotely, upgrade your plan to 8-10 GB.
+Between 3 and 5 GB is more than enough for a week of independent travel between Upolu and Savai'i, because the biggest data usage is for maps and messaging, not video.
+If you share a lot of photos or work remotely, upgrade your plan to 8-10 GB.

 Do I need the eSIM active during flight layovers?

 It's not advisable.
-Install the eSIM at home but only activate data when you land in Faleolo.
-This way, you make the most of the full validity days in Samoa and don't spend anything during layovers in Auckland or Sydney, where you can use airport WiFi.
+Install the eSIM at home but activate data only when you land in Faleolo.
+This way, you use the full validity days in Samoa and don't spend anything during layovers in Auckland or Sydney, where you can use the airport's Wi-Fi.

 Can I still receive SMS from my Spanish bank?

 Yes.
 The eSIM only handles data, and your Spanish SIM remains active for receiving SMS and calls.
-This is useful for bank verifications while using the Samoan connection to browse and use WhatsApp with your usual number.
+This is useful for bank verifications while you use the Samoan connection to browse and use WhatsApp with your usual number.

 Conclusion

-Exploring Samoa independently requires autonomy, and arriving with data on your mobile gives you just that: offline maps for the interior, WhatsApp to coordinate ferries, and all of Upolu and Savai'i at your fingertips.
-Confirm that your destination is independent Samoa, estimate 3-5 GB for a week, and install your eSIM before flying.
+Exploring Samoa independently requires autonomy, and arriving with data on your mobile gives you that: offline maps for the interior, WhatsApp to coordinate ferries, and all of Upolu and Savai'i at your fingertips.
+Confirm that your destination is independent Samoa, calculate 3-5 GB for a week, and install the eSIM before flying.
 Discover Samoa connected with PuraSim's eSIM.